-This Sept.
-20, 2012 file photo shows Cindy Lee Garcia, right, one of the actresses in the film "Innocence of Muslims," and attorney M. Cris Armenta at a news conference before a hearing at Los Angeles Superior Court in Los Angeles.
-Garcia wanted YouTube to take down the anti-Muslim film.
-(AP Photo/Jason Redmond, Courtesy of The Associated Press)
+This 2012 file photo shows Cindy Lee Garcia, right, one of the actresses in the film "Innocence of Muslims," and attorney M. Cris Armenta at a news conference before a hearing Los Angeles.
+Garcia wanted YouTube to take down an anti-Muslim film she was unwittingly a part of, but U.S. courts do not recognize a right to be forgotten.
+(AP Photo/Jason Redmond, used with permission from the Associated Press)

 The push for “the right to be forgotten” comes from the idea that one’s prior misdeeds or acts of bad judgment should not come up on Google searches or other online search engines forever, that individuals ought to have the ability to remove negative references.
 This concept places tension between privacy and free expression.

 Right to be forgotten recognized in Europe, but not United States

 The Court of Justice of the European Union recognized the concept in a 2014 ruling involving a Spanish lawyer who sought to have online references to prior debt removed online.
 Legal commentator McKay Cunningham explains that the decision “set a broad precedent, conferring a new legal right to force erasure of links to data on the Internet” (Cunningham, 496).

 The right to be forgotten means that individuals have a right under certain circumstances to force search engines to remove links about them from the past.
 American courts do not recognize this concept.